Carpet Installation Guide (DIY)

 knuckles and other muscles you never knew you had, will be barking too!

 knees by wearing some good quality kneepads.
 But a word of warning, your knees

 will still be very sore even if you do wear kneepads.
 All kneepads have some

-type of straps that keep them in position.
+type of straps that help keep them in the right position.
 These straps will rub the skin on the

-back of your legs raw for the first few days you wear them.
+back of your legs raw for the first few days or weeks you wear them.
 The skin on the

 front of your